 As a measure of its interest and involvement, the industrial partner must make a financial contribution to the project.

-Where there is an additional industrial partner (such as a small and medium-sized enterprise) on a project, the industrial partner which was allocated the ICASE voucher is considered the lead industrial partner.
+Where there is an additional industrial partner on a project, the industrial partner which was allocated the ICASE voucher is considered the lead industrial partner.

-The lead industrial partner remains responsible for ensuring the minimum cash contribution is delivered and student expenses are covered, as outlined above.
+The lead industrial partner remains responsible for ensuring the minimum cash contribution is delivered and student expenses are covered, as outlined.